One-Shot Randomized and Nonrandomized Partial Decoupling: Introduction

 All the above studies rely on the notion of {\it random unitary}, i.e., unitaries drawn at random from the set of all unitaries acting on the system, which leads to the full randomization over the whole Hilbert space.
 In various situations, however, the full randomization is a too strong demand.
 In the context of communication theory, for example, the full randomization leads to reliable transmission of {\it quantum} information, while we may be interested in sending {\it classical} information at the same time \cite{devetak2005capacity}, for which the full randomization is more than necessary.
 In the context of quantum many-body physics, the random process caused by the complexity of dynamics is in general restricted by symmetry, and thus no randomization occurs among different values of conserved quantities.
 Hence, in order that the random-unitary-based method fits into broader context in quantum information theory and fundamental physics, it would be desirable to generalize the previous studies using the full-random unitary, to those based on random unitaries that are not fully random but with a proper structure.

 As the first step toward this goal, we consider a scenario in which the unitaries take a simple form under the following direct-sum-product (DSP) decomposition of the Hilbert space:

+Here, the superscripts $l$ and $r$ stand for ``left'' and ``right'', respectively, and $j$ is the index of the diagonal subspaces.
 This decomposition often appears in the context of quantum information theory, such as information-preserving structure \cite{robin10,robin08}, the Koashi-Imoto decomposition \cite{koashi02}, data compression of quantum mixed-state source \cite{mixcomp1}, quantum Markov chains \cite{hayden04,wakakuwa2017markovianizing} and simultaneous transmission of classical and quantum information \cite{devetak2005capacity}.
-Also, quantum systems with symmetry are represented by the Hilbert spaces decomposed into this form (see e.g.~\cite{bartlett07}).
+Also, quantum systems with symmetry are represented by the Hilbert spaces decomposed into this form (see e.g.~\cite{bartlett07}), in which case $j$ is the label of irreducible representations of a compact group $G$, ${\ca H}_j^l$ is the representation space and ${\ca H}_j^r$ is the multiplicity space for each $j$.

 In this paper, we introduce and analyze a task that we call {\it partial decoupling}.
 We consider a scenario in which a bipartite quantum state $\Psi$ on system $AR$ is subject to a unitary operation $U$ on $A$, followed by the action of a quantum channel (CP map) $\ca{T}:A\rightarrow E$.
 The unitary is assumed to be chosen at random, not from the set of all unitaries on $A$, but from the subset of unitaries that take a simple form under the DSP decomposition.
 Thus, partial decoupling is a generalization of the decoupling theorem \cite{DBWR2010} that incorporates the DSP decomposition.
 Along the similar line as \cite{DBWR2010}, we analyze how close the final state $\ca{T}^{A \rightarrow E} (U^A \Psi^{AR} U^{\dagger A})$ is, on average over the unitaries, to the averaged final state $\mbb{E}_{U} [ \ca{T}^{A \rightarrow E}(U^A ( \Psi^{AR} ) U^{\dagger A})]$.